tedtoal/XPT2046_Touchscreen_TT/README.md

 ### Reading touch information and finding its display coordinates

 In your Arduino *loop()* function, you will monitor for screen touches and handle them.
-Define a *boolean* variable *wasTouched* to keep track of whether or not the screen was touched but the touch has not yet been released (true) or has been released (false).
+Define a global *boolean* variable *wasTouched* to keep track of whether or not the screen was touched but the touch has not yet been released (true) or has been released (false).

 ```
 boolean wasTouched = false;